arvind0212/social_circle_manager/progress.md

 - Represents the target design aesthetic for core feature screens.
 - Focus on clarity, subtle details, gradients, and purposeful animations.

+### Circle Creation Dialog (Detailed Above)
+- Multi-step form with smooth transitions and comprehensive data collection.
+- Focused on user experience with clear guidance and visual feedback.
+- Integration with device contacts for member selection.

 ## Navigation and Routing
 - ✅ Fixed circular dependency issues.
 - ✅ Using `MaterialPageRoute` for stability.